 Once we dove in, I decided to bring up her question again:

 “Mae, can we talk about why you were adopted again?”

 Although she wasn’t as eager to discuss it, she seemed open.
 So I went for it.

 “You were adopted because your birth mom needed help.”

-Although we’d used this answer for seven years when adoption came up, because she asked me again, I wanted to go deeper and help her try and understand.
+Although we’d used this answer for seven years when adoption came up, because she asked me again, I wanted to go deeper and help her understand.

 “Tell me something that is really easy for you to do.”

 Immediately she thought of singing, and Daddy and I chimed in adding math and reading to her list.

 Then, Daddy and I took turns saying things that came easy for us but not for others, “being a dad” and “writing.”

 She seemed to understand.
 But then, I flipped it: